surveysolutions/docs/content/questionnaire-designer/techniques/formatting-text/index.md

 - Size.
 Use &lt;font
 size=SIZE&gt;&lt;/font&gt;.
 For example, use &lt;font
 size=6&gt; and type in the text.
 Then, use &lt;/font&gt; to discontinue the size change.
+NB: font size may be working differently between the tablet and web-version of the instrument!

 **Script**
 - Subscript.
 Use &lt;sub&gt; to begin subscript.
 Then, use